Borrowing this idea from uses this.

 WHAT HARDWARE DO YOU USE?

 I mainly use laptops these days, even at my desk.
-You’ll usually find me on a Lenovo machine.
-I also have a dedicated System76 hacking machine.
-At this moment for mobile device, I am rocking a Pixel 5 (will be upgrading this soon as it’s EOL in October).
-When at my desk, I’m using my custom WASD mechanical keyboard with Cherry MX Green switches (I like my keys heavy and obnoxious, haha).
+I have a daily driver machine and I have a dedicated hacking machine.
+For mobile, I strictly use Google Pixel devices.
+When at my desk, I’m using my custom mechanical keyboard with Cherry MX Green switches (I like my keys heavy and obnoxious, haha).

 AND WHAT SOFTWARE?

-I typically have the following few windows open:
+When on my laptop, I typically have the following windows open:

-If I’m doing some web app hacking, I might have ZAP running as well (been trying Caido more recently).
-Most of my hacking is done in Terminator, though — nmap, crackmapexec and impacket scripts are some must-haves.
+If I’m doing web app hacking, I might have Burp or ZAP running as well.
+If I’m in a terminal, though, Nmap, NetExec and Impacket scripts are some must-haves.

-Some apps on my mobile device include: AntennaPod for podcasts, Feeder for RSS, and Mastodon/Jerboa (Lemmy)/LinkedIn for infosec news and just keeping up with the community.
-Absolutely love Warpinator for transferring files between devices on my local network.
+Some apps on my mobile device include: AntennaPod for podcasts, Feeder for RSS, and Mastodon and LinkedIn for infosec news and just keeping up with the community.

-Last, but certainly not least, if you’re one of the lucky people to have my personal phone number, my preferred method of contact is via Signal Messenger.
+Last, but certainly not least, my preferred method of contact is Signal Messenger.
 After all, friends don’t let friends text unencrypted.